 Finally, and most significantly, I feel proof of the changes in my own personal nature lie in two things.

 First, my goal during this Challenge is to keep as many of my teammates as involved as possible.
 I would still like to decrease my body fat and improve my running time in for Marathons but I know both of these things will happen through adherence and discipline.
 I am not stressing about it and I don’t plan to be obsessive about monitoring it week to week.
 I am forced to do a monthly medical procedure that sets me back for a week each month and that alone would make me give up, but knowing I have a team to support and be supported by, keeps me moving one foot in front of the other

-Second and, to me a more significant change in my nature is that I have signed up to run this years LA Marathon again and I am doing it to collect money for St Judes Children’s Hospital.
-This may not seem like a big deal but it is my first ever Marathon (at 55 years old) and I remind you, I am the guy who entered my first Challenge in order to get abs like Jason Statham !
+Second and, to me a more significant change in my nature is that I have each year I run the LA Marathon for Charity (St Judes Children’s Hospital).
+This may not seem like a big deal but I remind you, I am the guy who entered my first Challenge in order to get abs like Jason Statham !